aslishah/topic-modeling-workshop/README.md

 ​
 ```

-Whatever is the case, the names should be excluded from the analysis

-A very rough list of proper names here: ......

-Same about words such as _enter_ or _exeunt_

-(there exist more sophisticated ways of excluding stop words, such as tf/idf weighting)
+A very rough list of Shakespearean names, including the abbreviated forms, are saved into the file [`names_shakespeare.txt`](https://github.com/computationalstylistics/topic-modeling-workshop/blob/master/shakespeare_genre/names_shakespeare.txt).
+Try to add these names to the stopword list and re-traing the model.
+Again, the topics seem to be better, or at least more content-related, but still something is wrong here...
+To cut long story short, there are still some stopwords to be removed, and these include mostly archaic forms (e.g. _thou_, _thy_, _thee_, _hath_, _doth_), stage directions (e.g. _enter_ or _exeunt_), and some corpus-specific contractions.
+The list of these stopwords can be found in the file [`stopwords_shakespeare.txt`](https://github.com/computationalstylistics/topic-modeling-workshop/blob/master/shakespeare_genre/stopwords_shakespeare.txt).

+Try to play with the above three different stopword lists, to see how the respective models differ.
+Try also to combine all the stopwords into one – or simply use the file [`combined_stopwords.txt`](https://github.com/computationalstylistics/topic-modeling-workshop/blob/master/shakespeare_genre/combined_stopwords.txt).
+We’re definitely getting somewhere, even if an uneasy question becomes more and more evident: So, do I have to manipulate my stopword list until my topics look OK?
+Well, there exist more sophisticated ways of excluding stopwords, such as tf/idf weighting, but they won’t be covered in this tutorial.